AFS-Bootcamp-202211-Group-A/practice-tdd-parking-lot/test_cases.md

 - Given a standard parking boy, who manage two parking lots, both without any position, and a car,
 - When park the car,
 - Then return nothing with error message "No available position."

+# Story5
+[] Case 1
+- Given a smart parking boy, who manage two parking lots, second parking lot has fewer empty position, and a car,
+- When park the car,
+- Then the car will be parked to the second parking lot

+[] Case 2
+- Given a smart parking boy, who manage two parking lots, first parking lot has fewer empty position, and a car,
+- When park the car,
+- Then the car will be parked to the first parking lot

+[] Case 3
+- Given a smart parking boy, who manage two parking lots, both without any position, and a car,
+- When park the car,
+- Then return nothing with error message "No available position."